-In consultation with industry stakeholders, the Board has been developing workforce development plans for specific sectors including plumbing, fire protection, civil construction and building surveying as well as middle management training and heritage construction.
-Corresponding action plans will be implemented to address the issues identified
+In consultation with industry stakeholders, the Board has been developing workforce development plans for specific sectors including building surveying, civil construction, fire protection services and plumbing sectors as well as heritage construction, middle management training and women in construction.
+Corresponding action plans will be implemented to address the issues identified.
 Through various activities described in its Marketing and Public Relations Plan, the Board has increased participation in Board funded training programs and has raised awareness of and support for the Board.
-Those activities include the publication of the Board's newsletter "Training News", the "Training Bulletin", news releases via print and electronic media, public events, direct marketing, and other information kits, as well as
+Those activities include the publication of the Board's newsletter "Training News", news releases via print and electronic media, public events, direct marketing, and other information kits, as well as upgrading the TBCITB website.

-The Board maintains an industry database of building and construction stakeholders that presently contains 4,243 records, an important resource providing access to training.
+The Board maintains an industry database of building and construction stakeholders that presently contains 4,298 records, an important resource providing access to training.
 The Board ensures that this resource is effective and current.